 At the bottom of this page an interactive map of Earth in the year 900 CE is shown.
-It is half real and half fictional.
-The geography is real, the regions are historical, the cities and landmarks partly so.
-Despite the fantasy elements and incompleteness, it gives a glimpse of Earth during the Dark Age: a world that is only partially inhabited and mostly wilderness.
+It is a miax between reality, history and ignorance.
+The geography is real, the regions are historical, the cities and landmarks have been filled as well as possible, giving the scarcity of knwoledge about the time.
+Despite the incompleteness, it gives a glimpse of Earth during the Dark Age: a world that is only partially inhabited and mostly wilderness.

 Note that the real map of past Earth looks somewhat different than the view of the modern world presented by the map here.